CodeDead/codedead.com/posts/2016/02/10/deadlock-1.3.3.md

 ---
-path: "/blog/2016/02/10/deadlock-1.3.3"
+path: '/blog/2016/02/10/deadlock-1.3.3'
-title: "DeadLock 1.3.3 - Release"
+title: 'DeadLock 1.3.3 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2016-02-10"
+date: '2016-02-10'
-abstract: "Information DeadLock 1.3.3 has just been released.
+abstract: 'Information DeadLock 1.3.3 has just been released.
 We have added a couple of new languages, thanks to the community and made a couple of changes to make DeadLock easier to use.
 For a full list of changes, please take a look at the change log below.
-Change log Added..."
+Change log Added...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 DeadLock 1.3.3 has just been released.
 We have added a couple of new languages, thanks to the community and made a couple of changes to make DeadLock easier to use.
 For a full list of changes, please take a look at the change log below.

 ## Change log

-* Added ability to view file or folder properties dialog to items
+- Added ability to view file or folder properties dialog to items
-* Added Swedish language
+- Added Swedish language
-* Added German language
+- Added German language
-* Fixed selecting a custom language not selecting the ‘Custom’ combobox item
+- Fixed selecting a custom language not selecting the ‘Custom’ combobox item
-* Reversed toggle button text to reduce confusion
+- Reversed toggle button text to reduce confusion
-* Updated help documentation
+- Updated help documentation

 ## Download